oyindonesia/external-api-docs/source/includes/_payment_routing.md

 | EWALLET | dana_ewallet, shopeepay_ewallet, linkaja_ewallet |
 | CARDS | CC_DC |

-- If you use BANK_TRANSFER payment method with BCA bank code (014) as sof, you can either be routed to use VA BCA or unique code BCA.
-If you are routed to unique code BCA, you can either use addition or subtraction approach by requesting to our business representative.
-For other sof with BANK_TRANSFER payment method, you will be routed to use VA
+- If you use BANK_TRANSFER payment method with BCA bank code (014) as SOF:
+  - in our Staging environment, it will by default create a VA transaction: so please adjust your request’s `trx_expiration_time` accordingly
+  - in our Production environment, you will be routed to use VA or unique code based on your commercial agreement with OY!.
+Contact our business representative to configure using addition or subtraction method
+- Using BANK_TRANSFER with other SOFs will route to a VA transaction
 - For EWallet Direct Payment (`use_linked_account: true`), only `shopeepay_ewallet` is supported.

 #### Examples